menu icon

 • Next, add tofu and green beans.
 Cook for another 5-6 minutes, or until all veggies have softened.

-8 oz green beans, 1 block extra-firm tofu
+8 oz green beans, 1 block extra-firm or firm tofu

 • Turn off the heat, then stir in baby spinach if using.
 Add maple syrup and salt to taste.
 Your vegan yellow curry is ready to be served!